acg-team/bpp-arpip/README.md

-# ARPIP: Ancestral sequence Reconstruction under PIP Poisson Indel Process
+# ARPIP: Ancestral sequence Reconstruction under Poisson Indel Process

 ARPIP is an Ancestral Sequence Reconstruction software - a method for ancestral sequence reconstruction that uses Poisson Indel Process (Bouchard-Côté & Jordan, PNAS, 2013) to model insertions and deletions on a phylogenetic tree